kedro-org/kedro/docs/source/development/linting.md

 type.

 ### Install the tools
-Install `ruff` by adding the following section to the `pyproject.toml` file located in the project root:
+To install `ruff` add the following section to the `pyproject.toml` file located in the project root:
 ```toml
 [project.optional-dependencies]
 dev = ["ruff"]
 ```

-To install all the project-specific dependencies, including the linting tools, navigate to the root directory of the project and run:
+Then to install your project including all the project-specific dependencies and the linting tools, navigate to the root directory of the project and run:

 ```bash